-PHP's array_unique in JavaScript
+PHP's array_unique in TypeScript

 // discuss at: https://locutus.io/php/array_unique/